On steering in the C*-algebraic framework: Inequivalence of steering scenarios in tensor and commuting models

 \begin{corollary} Consider any pair $(m,k)\neq (2,2)$.
-Let $G$ be a discrete group, then $G$ is not amenable if and only if there exists $n\in \mathbb{N}$ such that $\mathbf{qA}(m,k,M_n(C^*_r(G)))\neq\mathbf{qcA}(m,k,M_n(C^*_r(G)))$ where $C^*_r(G)$ denotes reduced group C*-algebra of $G$. \end{corollary} \begin{proof}If $G$ is amenable then $C^*_r(G)$ is nuclear, so $\mathbf{qA}(m,k,M_n(C^*_r(G)))=\mathbf{qcA}(m,k,M_n(C^*_r(G)))$ for any $n$.
-Conversely, if quantum tensor and quantum commuting frameworks coincide for $M_n(C_r^*(G))$ with any $n$, then according to Theorem \ref{mat_stab}, $(C^*(m,k),C_r^*(G))$ is a nuclear pair, so by Proposition \ref{WEP}, $C^*_r(G)$ has the weak expectation property.
+Let $G$ be a discrete group, then $G$ is not amenable if and only if there exists $n\in \mathbb{N}$ such that $\mathbf{qA}(m,k,M_n(C^*_r(G)))\neq\mathbf{qcA}(m,k,M_n(C^*_r(G)))$ where $C^*_r(G)$ denotes the reduced group C*-algebra of $G$. \end{corollary} \begin{proof}If $G$ is amenable then $C^*_r(G)$ is nuclear, so $\mathbf{qA}(m,k,M_n(C^*_r(G)))=\mathbf{qcA}(m,k,M_n(C^*_r(G)))$ for any $n\in \mathbb{N}$.
+Conversely, if quantum tensor and quantum commuting frameworks coincide for $M_n(C_r^*(G))$ with any $n\in \mathbb{N}$, then according to Theorem \ref{mat_stab}, $(C^*(m,k),C_r^*(G))$ is a nuclear pair, so by Proposition \ref{WEP}, $C^*_r(G)$ has the weak expectation property.
 Due to Corollary 9.29 in \cite{Pisier} $G$ is then amenable. \end{proof}Note that Corollary \ref{group} witnesses the existence of a gap between commuting and tensor models, in a way that is not based on particular and ad-hoc construction of assemblages (or steering inequalities) but it comes directly from the structural properties of underlying algebras.
-For any discrete, non-amenable group $G$ there exists $n$ such that $M_n(C^*_r(G))$ distinguish quantum commuting and tensor models.
+For any discrete, non-amenable group $G$ there exists $n\in \mathbb{N}$ such that $M_n(C^*_r(G))$ distinguishes quantum commuting and tensor models (for a given scenario $(m,k)$ if and only if $(m,k)\neq (2,2)$).
 In fact the previously known examples \cite{Nava, Yan} providing the gap between the models could be seen as a particular case (with $n=1$) of Corollary \ref{group}.
 Indeed, it has been shown \cite{Nava} that for $H=\ell^2(*_{i=1}^m\mathbb{Z}_2)$ there is a fixed choice of PVMs elements $Q_{b|y}\in B(H)$ such that